27 Places to See in Rome: A Local’s Guide to Rome in 2026

 12. The Vatican:

-When they think of the Vatican, many people see it as a large building, forgetting that it is a city-state in the heart of Rome.
-Vatican City is known worldwide for being the nerve center of the Catholic Church.
-To give you an idea of its size, you must first know that it is the smallest state in Europe.
+When many people think of visiting the Vatican, they just see it as one big building, but they totally forget that it is actually a whole city-state right in the heart of Rome.
+It is world-famous for being the nerve center of the Catholic Church, and just to give you an idea of its tiny size, it is officially the smallest state in Europe.

 Opening Times: Monday to Saturday from 9 am to 6 pm.
-(It is accessible on the last Sunday of the month from 9 am to 2 pm.
+It is accessible on the last Sunday of the month from 9 am to 2 pm.
 The last entry is at 12.30 pm.
-But be prepared because it will be very crowded and the queue will be longer than usual, and you could queue for hours, so be there at 7 am).
+But be prepared: it will be very crowded, the queue will be longer than usual, and you could wait hours, so be there at 7 am.

 13. The Sistine Chapel:

 The Cappella Sistina (Sistine Chapel) is the main papal chapel of the Apostolic Palace in Vatican City.
 It was named after its founder, Pope Sixtus IV.
 The fabric is from the 15th century.
 The Sistine Chapel is one of the most important treasures of the Vatican, Rome, and the world.
-It is famous for its frescoes and because it is where the Popes are elected.
+It is famous for its frescoes and for being where the Popes are elected.

 The dedication is to the Blessed Virgin Mary, under the aspect of her Assumption.
 Please do not confuse it with the Cappella Sistina at Santa Maria Maggiore.
 To visit the Sistine Chapel, you must first visit the Vatican Museums.